C20H12/Soysauce/guide.md

 ![serv](./guide_images/serv.png)

 ### Import the questions data
 1. Open an instance of a shell, run the following command.
+If you did not add the tools to the system's PATH, you would need the full path to mongorestore.
 Change the port to your port if it is modified.
 ```
 mongorestore --uri "mongodb://localhost:27017" "<Yout_Path>\Soysauce-main\questions"
 ```